844.520.6993

 Why Bartenders Need Insurance

 You may be sued by the injured party and/or face criminal charges.
+Bartender liability claims like this one can cost you if you don’t have insurance:

 Step 2: Identify Your Coverage Needs

-Step 3: Know Your Limits
+Step 3: Select Your Coverage Limits

 • $100,000 Occurrence / $300,000 Aggregate